c3lingo/c3lingo-interpreter-unit/README.md

     SPDT, front plate bushing/ snap-in mount, solder lugs
     Button size: 13.6 mm dia., Color: Red (color code C)
     Depth: 22 mm
+TODO: Better use one mute button for all channels?
+Needs to switch three independent poles (normally open) then.

 ### Casing
-The casing should be a desk console (angled surface), ideally with space at the front to mount the headset ports (XLR and 6.3 mm jack), like:
-- [Bopla ATPH 1865-0250](https://www.bopla.de/gehaeusetechnik/product/alu-topline/gehaeuse-18/atph-1865-0250.html) (front might not have enough space for the connectors)
+The casing should be a desk console (angled surface), ideally with space at the front to mount the headset ports (XLR and 6.3 mm jack), like [Bopla Alu-Topline](https://www.bopla.de/gehaeusetechnik/alu-topline) (but they don't have enough space for an XLR connector at the front).
-- Design our own casing to laser cut/ 3D print

 The electrical design consists of three identical channel strips, a line I/O board and a power supply.
 Each channel strip is separated in two boards, one for the top plate with the VU meter and main controls and one for the front panel with the headset jacks and headphone volume knob.